 Fitch, John (1743–1798)

-American inventor who pioneered the construction of steamboats in the United States and developed the first marine screw propeller.
-He carried out the first successful trial of a 45-foot steamboat on the Delaware River on August 22, 1787, in the presence of members of the Constitutional Convention.
+John Fitch was an American inventor who pioneered the construction of steamboats in the United States and developed the first marine screw propeller.
+He carried out the first successful trial of a 45-foot steamboat on the Delaware River on 22 August 1787, in the presence of members of the Constitutional Convention.
 Later he built a larger vessel that carried passengers and freight between Philadelphia and Burlington, New Jersey.
 He was granted a US States patent for a steamboat in 1791, but it was only two decades after this that Robert Fulton was able to make steamboats profitable.